Spanish National Health System: Antecedents to the SNS in Spain

 The General Health Law (Ley General de Sanidad) of 25 April 1986 and the creation of Health Councils (Consejerías de Sanidad) and a Ministry of Health, fulfilled the mandate of the Spanish Constitution of 1978, in particular Articles 43 and 49 which made protection of health a right of all citizens, and Title VIII, which foresaw that purview over matters of health would devolve to the autonomous communities.

-Laws regulating the Spanish National Health System
+Laws

 The General Health Law of 1986

 The General Health Law of 1986 (Ley 14/1986 General de Sanidad) was formulated on two bases.
 First, it carries out a mandate of the Spanish Constitution, whose articles 43 and 49 establish the right of all citizens to protection of their health.
 The law recognizes a right to health services for all citizens and for foreigners resident in Spain.